 10. The Lake House

-When planning a vacation, it is often believed that the most difficult part of planning the trip is deciding where to go.
-Oftentimes it is true, but when you decide to venture to a place like Northern Indiana, the true obstacle is figuring out what to do when you get there.
+When planning a vacation, many people find that the most difficult part of planning the trip is deciding where to go.
+This is often true, but when you decide to venture to a place like Northern Indiana, the real obstacle is figuring out what to do when you get there.
 With a place so rich in culture and history and accented with the beauty of nature, one could feel overwhelmed.
 Forming an itinerary can help you and your travel buddies blueprint everything you want to do and see so you don’t leave anything out!

 Northern Indiana offers a plethora of places to visit, whether your goal is to get in touch with nature, shop in renowned stores, or tour history, there truly is something here for everyone.